sanskrit/learnsanskrit.org/content/guide/introduction/for-beginners.md

 {h How to use our guide}

+It's simple:

+{ol

-First, read the core lessons and answer all of the review questions they contain.
+{li {p {strong Read the core lessons and answer all of their review questions.}
 These core lessons are the foundation for the rest of the guide, so it is important to study them well.
-A tree with a weak trunk will wither and crumble, but a tree with a strong trunk will endure and thrive.
+A tree with a weak trunk will wither and crumble, but a tree with a strong trunk will endure and thrive.}}

-Once you understand the core lessons, read whatever topic you like.
-Feel free to jump from topic to topic, and go wherever your needs and interests take you.
+{li {p {strong Once you understand the core lessons, read any topic you like.}
-But within each topic, you should read the lessons in order.
-This is because each lesson in a topic builds on the previous ones.
+Choose any topic you like.
+When reading a topic, make sure to read its lessons in order.
+This is because each lesson in a topic builds on the previous ones.}

+}}

 Learning Sanskrit is easier and more fun when you have friends to help you.
 So please {url[r=site.contact] write to us} with questions, comments, or